traveloka/terraform-aws-modules-template/.github/PULL_REQUEST_TEMPLATE.md

 ENHANCEMENTS:

-* feature: Add support for blablabla
+* feature: Add support for new version of AWS API

 BUG FIXES:

-* Prevent error from blablabla
+* Prevent error from evil bugs
 ```

 ***